HenryZhao88/ScanProof/README.md

 `reliability_config.json` and re-tunes nothing, so the study can't move a threshold even if it wanted to.
 And the Mahalanobis statistics are fit on **training** features only.
-The margins for "acceptable in both regimes" were also fixed in `config.py` before the shift study ran — and when the answer came back negative, we left them alone and published the negative result.
+The margins for "acceptable in both regimes" were also fixed in `config.py` before the shift study ran — and when the answer came back negative, I left them alone and published the negative result.

 ## Repository layout